-Unit procedures for the evaluation of the research component of the file require that at least five evaluations of the candidate's research and scholarship be obtained from impartial scholars at peer or aspirant institutions within the field, outside the University of South Carolina.
+Unit procedures for evaluation of the candidate's file require at least five evaluations of the candidate's research scholarship and reputation be obtained from impartial scholars at peer or aspirant institutions within the field, outside the University of South Carolina.
 If a person can be shown to be one of the leading scholars in a particular field, that person may be used as an outside evaluator even if he or she is at an institution that is not peer or aspirant.
 Non-university specialists may be used as outside evaluators; however, the majority of evaluators normally must be persons with academic affiliations.
 Persons who have co-authored publications, collaborated on research, or have been colleagues or advisors of the applicant normally should be excluded from consideration as outside evaluators.
 All evaluators must be asked to disclose any relationship or interaction with the applicant that might conflict with rendering an objective evaluation of scholarly performance.
 The outside evaluators must be selected by the Unit except as provided below for jointly appointed faculty.